-Amazon is a platform where any small business can thrive.
-There are no limits on how much money you can make or how far you can grow.
+Amazon is a platform where any small eCommerce business can thrive.
+There are no limits on how much you can generate sales or how far you can grow.
 Regardless of what you sell, the tips in this post will help drive traffic and increase sales.

-Take the time to properly flesh out your product listings with keyword-friendly information and strong images, and focus on providing good customer service.
+Take the time to properly flesh out your product listings with keyword-friendly information and strong images and provide customer service that satisfies your clients.
 These are the foundations that will help you stand out from the competition and cement your place in the growing list of Amazon success stories.